Camp4 is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 The standard dome tent is rather shallow and it does not do very well when it comes to snow.
 However, this tent features a combination of the dome design and the geodesic shape.
 I have seen that it will allow the snow to slide off before melting.
 This will, in turn, keep the materials from taking in all of the cold and reflecting it into the tent.

 As for the setup, the tent is really simple to set up.
 It might take some time to understand all the features from the instruction manual, but once you have them under the belt, you should not have any real issues with the construction.
-It is really easy to get all of the gear back into the bag it comes with and the smaller design makes it comfortable to carry with a backpack on longer hiking expeditions.
+It is effortless to get all of the gear back into the bag it comes with and the smaller design makes it comfortable to carry with a backpack on longer hiking expeditions.

 The price is the only area for concern.
 This is one of the most expensive tents you can find on the market today.
 However, it will be worth every penny if you are a serious outdoor enthusiast.
 The limited lifetime warranty also gives you peace of mind when the tent is being used.
 I would definitely recommend it to anyone who loves camping on a regular basis in all weather conditions.